Skip to main content

 • battery: Stores battery stats

-• device: Stores device sensors - usually load, power factor, etc.
+• device: Stores device sensors (usually load, power factor, and so on)

-• env_sensor: Stores all types of device_sensors - humidity, temperature, CPU, etc.
+• env_sensor: Stores all types of device_sensors (humidity, temperature, CPU, and so on)

-You can think about these series as if they were Excel sheets, with the first column always consisting of a timestamp.
+You can think of these series as Excel sheets, with the first column always consisting of a timestamp.
 For example, a memory series looks like this:

 A memory series in Device42